iamlynnmckay/poetry/_pages/2023/Blaire_Slash_Piss.md

 ---

 Where’s Kanye? \
-Wouldn’t be surprised if he’s under a bridge Somewhere \
+Wouldn’t be surprised if he’s under a bridge Somewhere, \
-Piling dirt \
+Piling dirt, \
-You know \
+You know: \
 “This is my castle”.